seanredmond/marcxella/README.md

 ### Records and fields

 From a record, you can get a field by its tag.
 The tag can be a string or an integer.
+The result is always an array.
+No distinction is made between repeating and non-repeating fields:

+    # These all work...
     record.field("245")
     record.field(245)
 	record.field("008")
 	record.field(8)

 Be careful, though.
-Numbers begining with a 0 are octal numbers, so `008` is an error, and `010` actually means `8` or `"008"`.
+Numbers begining with a 0 are octal numbers, so `010` actually means `8` or `"008"` and `008` is an error.

+    # Don't do this
+    record.field(008)

-This always returns an array.
-No distinction is made between repeating and non-repeating fields:
+`Record#field` always returns an array:

+    > record.field("245").class
+     => Array
 	> puts record.field("245").first
      => "245  10$aKindred /$cOctavia E. Butler."

+There are a few convenience methods. `Record#titleStatement` returns the 245 field (as a `DataField`, not an array).

+    > record.titleStatement.class
+     => Marcxella::DataField
+	> puts record.titleStatement
+     => "245  10$aKindred /$cOctavia E. Butler."

+`Record#titles` returns an array of all the title and title related fields (20X-24X)

+	> record.titles

+`Record#mainEntry` will return whichever of the 1XX fields is in the record (there should be only one):

+	> puts record.mainEntry.tag
+     => "100"

 You can get anarray of all the fields: